verticlabs/html-boilerplate/docs/guideline-css.md

 ## Third-party plugins

 Do not spend unecessary time rewriting modules to conform with these guidelines, but when including third party files, make sure that they don't mess with your project.
 If necessary, namespace them.

+## Deployment and tools

+Minification and VS Studio, WebWorkbench, Codekit

 ## Full module sample